pangers/Intelligence-iOS-Framework/README.md

 For more info refer [Getting Started Guide](https://guides.cocoapods.org/using/using-cocoapods.html).

-To integrate IntelligenceSDK into your Xcode project, navigate to the directory that contains your project and create a new Podfile with "pod init" or open an existing one, then add pod 'IntelligenceSDK' to the main loop.
-If you are using the Swift SDK, make sure to add the line use_frameworks!.
+To integrate IntelligenceSDK into your Xcode project, navigate to the directory that contains your project and create a new Podfile with **pod init** or open an existing one, then add **pod 'IntelligenceSDK'** to the main loop.
+If you are using the Swift SDK, make sure to add the line **use_frameworks!**.

 ```
     $  pod init